 PUBLISHER'S FOREWORD

 Since the time of the Rambam (1135-1204), it has been impossible to discuss the subject of Mashiach and the Era of the Redemption without direct reference to the last two chapters of his monumental halachic code, the Mishneh Torah.
-For example, it is these two chapters that form the basis of the whole of the next publication of Sichos In English - I Await His Coming Every Day: Studies by the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson (shlita) on the Rambam's Conception of Mashiach and the Ultimate Redemption.

-These chapters conclude the final section (Hilchos Melachim - "The Laws Concerning Kings") of the final book (Sefer Shoftim - "The Book of Judges") of the Mishneh Torah, and are sometimes referred to separately as Hilchot Melech HaMashiach - "The Laws Concerning King Mashiach."
+These chapters conclude the final section (Hilchot Melachim - “The Laws Concerning Kings”) of the final book (Sefer Shoftim - “The Book of Judges”) of the Mishneh Torah, and are sometimes referred to separately as Hilchot Melech HaMashiach - “The Laws Concerning King Mashiach.”

 The translation of this classic text which Sichos In English presents herewith is not only new, but - unlike almost all of the extant printed editions, even in the Hebrew original - unexpurgated.
 All the passages suppressed by various medieval Christian censors have been translated in full.
 They appear here in the footnotes that are keyed to the exact positions from which they were deleted.